 The table below represents State-selected, mandatory, HEDIS-specific reporting metrics for MCOs.
 Data contained within demonstrates each MCO's year-over-year performance in the specific domains related to use of services, access and availability of care, and effectiveness of care.
 As of 2008, enrollment for DSP was insufficient to make application of HEDIS measures statistically significant.
 Therefore, the table below reflects both MCOs which manage health care needs of over 90% of Delaware's Medicaid population.
 The associated national 75th percentiles provide benchmarks from which DMMA establishes ongoing performance targets.
 DMMA will utilize the HEDIS national Medicaid HMO 25th percentile for all utilization measures.
 The change in percentiles is due to the inverse nature of how HEDIS reports the data.
 With the release of the final CH1PRA Pediatric Core Measurement Set, performance measures have been broken out to reflect those pertinent to the adult population and those specific to the pediatric population.
-The State will phase in the full set of Pediatric Core measures over the next three years starting in 2011.
-Additional charts specific to DSHP Plus will be added as the program gets underway
+The State has phased in the full set of Pediatric Core measures over the last three years starting in 2011.
+Appendix B & C. Additional charts specific to DSHP Plus.

-Table 5: (Sample) DSHP CHIP pediatric quality measures
+Table 4: (Sample)